advizex/demo/docs/setup.md

 - https://store.docker.com/

-Download your flavor, this document covers

-- Docker CE running on Ubuntu 16.04.3 LTS https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/
+Download your flavor, this document covers Docker CE running on Ubuntu 16.04.3 LTS https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/

-- Docker Toolbox running on Windows 10 Home. https://docs.docker.com/toolbox/toolbox_install_windows/

 After everything is setup, you should be able to get `version` and `info` from you client's Docker daemon